Maui: The Best Things To Do

 6. Humpback Whale Watching

 One of Maui’s most popular activities.
-The best season for that is from November till March
+The best season for that is from November until March

 7. Big Beach